 Stephanie’s recipe for butternut squash gnocchi follows below.

 - 1 pound butternut squash, cut into 1 1/2-inch cubes

 - 1 tablespoon olive oil

 - 1 teaspoon ground coriander

 - 1/2 teaspoon ground cumin

 - 1/4 teaspoon freshly ground black pepper, plus more to taste

-- 1 pound (16 oz.) gnocchi
+- 1 pound gnocchi

 - 2 minced garlic cloves

 - 1 tablespoon crème fraîche